stevemac321/booklets/README.md

 Logos:  Create a personal book with the lbc.txt.docx file.

 Concordance:  Two documents: a concordance and a scripture index of the LBC.

+Scholars Edition of the London Baptist Confession.
+Rather than just listing the scripture citation references, this verse prints out the full text of the verse as many versions of the Westminster Confession.
+However, there is more!
+This scholars edition prints out the full text in multiple English, Greek, Latin, and Hebrew versions as well.
+My apologies that it does not include the KJV, but you get that with most of the Westminster Confession versions.